Last updated on October 18, 2023

 3. Tactics to be prioritised on every move, hitting blots and securing points.

+Consider your tactics before every move.
 When your opponent leaves a checker alone on a point, it becomes a “blot” and is vulnerable to being hit.
 When a blot is hit it is sent back to the bar and must re-enter, which pushes the opponent further behind in the race.
 This is a definite advantage and should be pursued in most circumstances.
 Securing points with two checkers should also be a priority.
-A secure point provides a safe place for your checkers to land and acts as a block for your opponents checkers.
+A secure point provides a safe place for your checkers to land and acts as a block for your opponent’s checkers.

 4. Build primes.

-A prime is a sequence of six consecutive secure points.
-When you have a prime in place, none of the opponent’s checkers can move past as long as the prime remains intact.
+A prime is a sequence of consecutive secure points, which help block your opponent’s checkers.
+The perfect prime is a six-prime.
+When you have a six-prime in place, none of the opponent’s checkers can move past as long as the prime remains intact.
 That’s because a checker can’t land on a secured point and can never advance more than six points in a single move.
 No matter how well your opponent rolls, they can’t escape from behind a six-prime.
 An opposing checker trapped behind a prime cannot escape until the prime is broken.
 A prime is more effective deep on your side of the board.
-In fact, if your prime is in your home board and your opponent has a checker on the bar, they forfeit their move, as they are unable to enter on any roll.
+In fact, if your prime is in your home board and your opponent has a checker on the bar, they forfeit their move, as they cannot enter on any roll.